 (c) to become an artist

-(d) to travel around the world.
+(d) to travel around the world

-30.Why does even the most laidback individual becomes adventurous in the ‘Coorg’?
+30. Why does even the most laidback individual become adventurous in ‘Coorg’?

 (a) Because Coorgi people do not welcome laidback persons.

-(b) Because Coorgi culture is adventure friendly.
+(b) Because Coorgi culture is adventure-friendly.

 (c) Because the environment offers opportunities for adventure sports and activities.